-At September 30, 2007, Palau's depreciable capital assets amounted to \$209.7 million while accumulated depreciation totaled \$72.3 million.
-This indicates that, on the average, Palau's capital assets have 66% of their useful lives remaining.
-This is a more than satisfactory financial indicator and relatively consistent with those of prior years, although an improvement from the immediate prior period ratio.
+At September 30, 2008, Palau's depreciable capital assets amounted to \$380.3 million while accumulated depreciation totaled \$99.8 million.
+This indicates that, on the average, Palau's capital assets have 74% of their useful lives remaining.
+This is a near excellent financial indicator and increased in 2008 due to the large amount of capital projects being completed and placed into service.

-Financing Margin - Taxes

-Will our citizens be willing to pay increased taxes for operations or capital improvements, if needed?
+Financing Margin - Taxes Will our citizens be willing to pay increased taxes for operations or capital improvements, if needed?